sagar-sahoo/sagar-sahoo.github.io/index.md

 ## Introduction

-Senior Data Analyst with a demonstrated history of working in Data Science, Analytics, Business Intelligence and Project Management across multiple Business Domains - Retail, Digital Media, Capital Markets and Human Resources.
+Data Scientist with a demonstrated history of working in Data Science, Analytics, Business Intelligence and Project Management across multiple Business Domains - Retail, Digital Media, Capital Markets and Human Resources.

 Currently, at the University of Cincinnati, I am engaged in learning and applying Advanced Machine Learning/ Deep Learning Algorithms and the advancements being made in this field to better utilize the potential that data holds.